 - There was significant late season snow in the area (~27 inches near Cape Horn in the days before the earthquake).

 - The main highway in the area, Highway 21, was closed just west of the epicenter.
 ITD closed the road a few hours before the earthquake occurred because the avalanche danger was high.
-Several snow avalanches and rockfall have since crossed the highway (see photos below).
-ITD is waiting for aftershocks to decrease before they clear and re-open the road.
+Several snow avalanches and rockfall blocked the highway (see photos below).

-IGS is evaluating options for field reconnaissance, keeping in mind these issues.
 On Thursday, April 2, IGS Director and State Geologist Claudio Berti and IGS Hazards Geologist Zach Lifton conducted an overflight of the earthquake epicenter region to make observations of possible earthquake effects.
 A second overflight took place on April 9, 2020.
 During both flights, there was significant snow cover across the area.
 We observed many small snow avalanches, including some that blocked Highway 21 and some small streams.
 Minor rockfall occurred on steep slopes, but was not very extensive.
 One large boulder rolled down onto Highway 21.
 We didn't observe any obvious ground rupture of the fault.
 It may have been obscured by snow, but the ground looked undisturbed and intact.
 Perhaps subtle ground rupture or deformation will be visible when the snow melts.
-IGS and other partners are planning on conducting ground reconnaissance and mapping during Summer 2020.

 USGS has created an aftershock forecast.
 Note that these are NOT predictions.
 Aftershock forecasts are based on statistics of other observed earthquakes.